| | | Return to contents list of

 peaceful means in such a manner that international peace and security, and justice, are

+not endangered.
 (4) All Members shall refrain in their international relations from the

 threat or use of force against the territorial integrity or political independence of any

 state, or in any other manner inconsistent with the Purposes of the United Nations."
+5. On 9 September 2002 the

 Assembly of States Parties to the ICC Statute adopted a resolution proposed by the